George William, Prince of Schaumburg-Lippe: Early life and ancestry

-He was born in Bückeburg, into the youngest branch of the House of Lippe, the son of Philipp II, Count of Schaumburg-Lippe, by his second wife, Landgravine Juliane of Hesse-Philippsthal (1761–1799).
+He was born in Bückeburg, into the youngest branch of the House of Lippe, the son of Philipp II, Count of Schaumburg-Lippe, and his second wife, Landgravine Juliane of Hesse-Philippsthal.

 Biography

-He succeeded his father as Count of Schaumburg-Lippe on 13 February 1787, but due to his age his mother Princess Juliane acted as regent.
-However Landgrave William IX of Hesse-Kassel (or Hesse-Cassel) occupied all of Schaumburg-Lippe except for Wilhelmstein, after invading it to enforce his claim to Schaumburg-Lippe based on Princess Juliane's supposed morganatic ancestry.
-The Imperial Court in Vienna however ruled in favour of Georg Wilhelm and ordered Landgrave William IX to withdraw, which he did after a two-month occupation.
+He succeeded his father as Count of Schaumburg-Lippe on 13 February 1787, at the age of 2, due to his age, his mother Princess Juliane acted as regent.
+However William IX, Landgrave of Hessen-Kassel occupied all of Schaumburg-Lippe except for Wilhelmstein, after invading it to enforce his claim to Schaumburg-Lippe based on Princess Juliane's supposed morganatic ancestry.
+The Imperial Court in Vienna, however, ruled in favor of George William and ordered Landgrave William IX to withdraw, which he did after a two-month occupation.

-Schaumburg-Lippe joined the Confederation of the Rhine on 15 December 1807 and was raised to a principality: Georg Wilhelm became the first Prince of Schaumburg-Lippe.
-In 1815 Schaumburg-Lippe joined the German Confederation.
+Schaumburg-Lippe joined the Confederation of the Rhine on 15 December 1807 and was raised to a principality: George William became the first Prince of Schaumburg-Lippe.
+In 1815, Schaumburg-Lippe joined the German Confederation.

 Marriage and children

-Georg Wilhelm was married on 23 June 1816 at Arolsen to Princess Ida of Waldeck and Pyrmont (1796–1869), an eldest daughter of George I, Prince of Waldeck and Pyrmont and his wife, Princess Augusta of Schwarzburg-Sondershausen.
+Georg Wilhelm was married on 23 June 1816 at Arolsen to Princess Ida of Waldeck and Pyrmont, the eldest daughter of George I, Prince of Waldeck and Pyrmont and his wife, Princess Augusta of Schwarzburg-Sondershausen.